raulgotor/linkerscope/README.md

 For a complex diagram that fully represents the memory map of a given program, handcrafting the memory map can be time-consuming.
 In the case that the intended diagram is related to a program, the necessary information is already available at the generated GNU Linker map files.
-Linkerscope conveniently provides the possibility to parse these files and generate diagram from those.
+LinkerScope conveniently provides the possibility to parse these files and generate diagram from those.
 For that, simply specify the `.map` file as an input.

 ```bash